When analyzing large amounts of data in Excel, the best approach often is to retrieve top (10) values.

 Top 10 lists in Excel with Sort & Filter

-In a second, often used approach, filtering is used.
+Filtering is often used in order to retrieve the top 10 values.
 We will use Sort & Filter in our examples here, but the same principles and limitations apply to Excel Tables.

 For example, we can sort our EUR amount column by size in order to retrieve the largest invoices: